daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/4_IP_into_bitvise.gif"  width="800" height="370" />|
 |---|

-Download [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) (Windows) or [Terminus App](https://termius.com/) (MacOS).
+The instance will now be visible in the EC2 homepage.
+The description of the instance and the IP address can be found at the bottom of the instance page.
+Open [Bitvise](https://www.bitvise.com/ssh-client-download) as an SSH client.
+Copy the IPv4 Public IP address from the instance page in EC2 and paste it into “Host” on Bitvise.
+Insert 22 as the port.

    <details>
     <summary>:bulb: What is an SSH Client?</summary>
     <br>

-   An SSH client, such as Bitvise, allows nerwork services to operate securely over an insecure network.
+   An SSH client allows establishing a secure and authenticated SSH connections to SSH server.
+Download [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) or [PuTTY](https://www.putty.org/) for Windows or [Terminus App](https://termius.com/) for MacOS.

    </details>

-The instance will now be visible in the EC2 homepage.
-The description of the instance and the IP address can be found at the bottom of the instance page.
-Open Bitvise as an SSH client.
-Copy the IPv4 Public IP address from the instance page in EC2 and paste it into “Host” on Bitvise.
-Insert 22 as the port.

   <br>